artoryas/MMtest/README.md

 ## Implementations
 * Mobile friendly
 * Swipeable slider on mobile devices
-* Go through slides using arrow keys
+* Go through slides using arrow keys on your keyboard

 No frameworks were used